 We were seeking Joseph Lovell, and the first resource used to track him down, was Caroline’s birth certificate, followed by the 1851 Census.

-At Potteries, Nottingdale; He was aged 25 and a labourer, he was married to Elizabeth with four children, Joseph aged 4, Elizabeth, 3, William, 1 and George 2 months.
+At Potteries, Nottingdale; Joseph was aged 25 and a labourer, he was married to Elizabeth with four children, Joseph aged 4, Elizabeth, 3, William, 1 and George 2 months.
 By the 1861 census, Elizabeth was widowed, and working in the laundry industry as an ‘Ironer’, with children, Joseph, Elizabeth, William, and daughter Caroline aged 9.

 We later discovered that Joseph had died at the Potteries in 1857 from pneumonia.
 Two further children had been born and died between 1851 and 1857, as well as baby George born 1851 (as yet, no birth, baptism, burial or death reference have been found for him).